 - Research budget: This must have separate line items for direct costs associated with your proposed research (travel, access to archives, interviews, etc.)

-Applications for 2016 small research grants are now closed.
+Applications for 2020 small research grants should be submitted here.

 For questions or concerns about the Small Research Grant Program, please contact the APSA team at [email protected].